serra/xscale-guide/README.md

 make guide
 ```

-This will create a html, epub and pdf version of the guide,
+This will create an html, epub and pdf version of the guide,
 which can be found in `_build/html`, `_build/epub`, and `_build/rinoh` respectively.

 You can also start the guide in server mode.